dungnguyentien0409/progress-bar/README.md

 I am Chris Dung Nguyen

 This is the Front End side progress bar implemented by me.
-I use vanilla Javascript, HTML/CSS, SCSS.
+It is reponsive solution, I use vanilla Javascript, HTML/CSS, SCSS.

 The data is read from the endpoint: http://pb-api.herokuapp.com/bars

+Test by Jasmine framework

 I also include the node_modules

 To run it, please get all and open the index.html and that's all step

+To run the test case, please open the "test/SpecRunner.html"

+All test cases are inside "test/spec" to test all js files in "src/scripts"

 # Features:
 Read data from the endpoint: http://pb-api.herokuapp.com/bars